Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Introduction

+Specifically, we show our new techniques are sufficient to lift the existentially optimal algorithm~\cite{DBLP:journals/corr/abs-2012-15675} to a \emph{universally optimal} algorithm---modulo $n^{o(1)}$ factor inherent in the prior approach---for distributedly solving a Laplacian system, meaning that, \emph{for any topology}, our algorithm is essentially as fast as possible.
+In other words, for any graph, our algorithm almost matches the best possible (correct) algorithm for that graph.
+This result is unconditional in essentially all settings of interest (see \Cref{thm:laplacian-full-models} for details), but relies on conjectured improvements of current state-of-the-art constructions of low-congestion shortcuts to achieve unqualified universal optimality---like all other results in the area.

-In this work, we provide an affirmative answer to this question for graphs with \emph{bounded treewidth}.
-Moreover, another concrete way of bypassing the $\Omega(\sqrt{n} + D)$ lower bound, besides investigating restricted families of graphs, is by enhancing the local communication network with a limited amount of \emph{global} power.
-Indeed, research concerning \emph{hybrid} networks was recently initiated by Augustine et al. \cite{DBLP:conf/soda/AugustineHKSS20} in the realm of distributed algorithms, although networks combining different communication modes have found numerous applications in real-life systems, and as such, they have been well-studied in other areas of distributed computing; cf. \cite{CHEN201645,10.1145/1851182.1851222,KAR2018203}.
-This leads to the following fundamental question:
+Furthermore, another concrete way of bypassing the $\widetilde{\Omega}(\sqrt{n} + D)$ lower bound, besides investigating non-worst-case families of graphs, is by enhancing the local communication network with a limited amount of \emph{global power}.
+Indeed, research concerning \emph{hybrid} networks was recently initiated in the realm of distributed algorithms~\cite{DBLP:conf/soda/AugustineHKSS20}, although networks combining different communication modes have already found numerous applications in real-life computing systems; as such, hybrid networks have been intensely studied in other areas of distributed computing (see \cite{CHEN201645,10.1145/1851182.1851222,KAR2018203}, and references therein).
+In this paper, we will enhance the standard $\congest$ model with the recently introduced \emph{node-capacitated clique} (henceforth $\ncc$)~\cite{DBLP:conf/spaa/AugustineGGHSKL19}.
+The latter model enables all-to-all communication, but with severe capacity restrictions for every node.
+The integration of these models will be referred to as the $\hybrid$ model for the rest of this work.
+This leads to the following central question: